 - The financial aid guide for students with disabilities.

-From a business perspective, the Emerging Leaders Summer Internship Program for College Students with Disabilities is a way for companies to bring new talent to their workforce since these students come from well recognized colleges and universities across the country and represent a bright, diverse, and growing future talent pool.
-Student applicants are referred to businesses through a screening process, conducted by the NBDC Emerging Leaders Program Management Team, that helps ensure that the internship placement is a good fit for both parties.
+From a business perspective, the Emerging Leaders Internship Program for College Students with Disabilities is a way for companies to bring new talent to their workforce since these students come from well recognized colleges and universities across the country and represent a bright, diverse, and growing future talent pool.
+Student applicants are referred to businesses through a screening process, conducted by NBDC, that helps ensure the internship placement is a good fit for both parties.